Prescription Assistance is Available

 A number of pharmaceutical companies are trying to help ease the burden of prescription medications as well.
 The following programs were designed with income eligibility requirements and are only for those without prescription insurance coverage.
 All say they are willing to make allowances for people who are facing medical or financial hardships.
 You must be taking a medication produced by the pharmaceutical company in order to be considered for assistance.
-You can see if you qualify for assistance by contacting them directly or visiting their Web sites for more information.
+You can see if your medication is associated with any assistance programs.
+You can also contact your pharmacetical company directly or visiting their Web sites for more information.

 County Wellness Discount Programs